wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 ---
 ## Overview

-The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your applications.
+The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation.
 It allows developers to:

 * Implement user ID-based feature flag evaluation
 * Track user interactions and events